-The participant must be a WIOA Adult, Dislocated Worker, or Out-of-School Youth with a training level enrollment.
+The participant must be a WIOA Adult, Dislocated Worker, Out-of-School Youth, or In-School Youth with a training level enrollment.

 The training provider and program must be listed as approved on the Eligible Training Provider System.
 A printout from the ETPS system showing the approved program is required in the participant's file.